-- 2 written examinations - ESP
+- · two written examinations - ESP

-The core component's written examination is made up of 2 papers.
+The core component's written examination is made up of two papers.
 If the student wants to retake the written examination assessment, they must retake both papers, in the same series.

-Students can retake the core components in different series.
+Students can retake the core components in different series, meaning they could sit the ESP in one series and the core examinations (both examination papers to be taken in the same series) in the next.
 There is no limit to the number of retakes a student can complete.
 However, any retake must be completed within 2 years after the completion of the student's T Level programme.